ryo-nakamura-j/Licpi/README.md

-# licpi
+# Licpi

-licpi is a light customizable pytorch-inspired framework
+Licpi is a light customizable pytorch-inspired framework

-If you are familiar with the implementation of pytorch library, You might be grateful for we can derive all the partial derivatives by just calling a function on the loss function.
+If you're familiar with PyTorch, you'll appreciate how we can derive all the partial derivatives by just calling a function on the loss function.

-Likewise, you can implement neural network with scalar values with autograd functionarity as follows.
+Example:

+Easily build neural networks with scalar values and automatic differentiation.
+This example demonstrates both data (left number in each node) and gradients (right number in each node):

 ```python
 from micrograd import nn